previder/Previder-Powershell-Module/README.md

 # Previder Powershell Module
-The Previder Powershell Module is used to interact with resources on the Previder IaaS environment.
+The Previder Powershell Module can be used to interact with resources on the Previder IaaS environment.
-The provider needs to be configured with an API token that will be provided by Previder.
+The provider needs to be configured with an API token.
+This token can be acquired by loggin in and navigationg to your user setting page.

 ## Example Usage